They may be small and cute, but miniature horses require as much care as large-breed horses.

 Half the problem is, miniature horses are easy to breed but some people don't think about where they may end up, she says.

-''For example if you two acres you can have one large breed horse, with miniatures some people could have eight there.
+''For example if you have two acres you can have one large breed horse.
+With miniatures some people could have eight there.
 I use to breed miniature horses myself but never to a number that I couldn't manage.

-''People need to think twice about the amount of horses they are breeding and where those horses are going to be in a few years time.''
+''People need to think twice about the number of horses they are breeding and where those horses are going to be in a few years time.''

 Katrina guesses she has being involved in approximately 30 miniature horse rescues throughout the region and Waikato.